carpentries-lab/good-enough-practices/episodes/06-track_changes.md

 teaching: 15
 exercises: 25
 questions:
-- "How not to worry about making changes to a project?"
+- "How do I make changes to a project without losing or breaking things?"
 - "Why does github exist?"
-- ""
 objectives:
-- "What are the problems with introducing changes to files"
+- "Describe the problems with introducing changes to files"
-- "How to document changes"
+- "Explain good practices in tracking changes"
-- "What makes a good change description"
+- "Discuss what makes a good change description"
 keypoints:
+- "Small, frequent changes are easier to track"
+- "Tracking change systematically with checklists is helpful"
 - "Version control systems help adhere to good practices"
-- ""
-- ""
 ---

 ![Figure 1.
 Versioning Hell](../fig/ew-versions.png)
-*from: Wit and wisdom from Jorge Cham (http://phdcomics.com/ )*
+*from: Wit and wisdom from Jorge Cham (http://phdcomics.com/)*

 > ## Problems with change
 >
 > Which of this issues can you relate to ?
 >
 > * I have fifteen versions of this file and I don’t know which is which
 > * I can’t remake this figure from last year
 > * I modified my code and something apparently unrelated does not work anymore
 > * I have several copies of the same directory because I'm worried about breaking something
 > * Somebody duplicated a record in a shared file with samples
-> * You remember seing a data file but cannot find it anymore : is it deleted ?
+> * You remember seeing a data file but cannot find it anymore : is it deleted ?
 Moved away ?
 > * I tried multiple analysis and I don't remember which one I chose to generate my output data
 > * I have to merge changes to a paper from mails with collaborators
 > * I accidently deleted a part of my work